jordanheve/jordanheve/README.md

 - 🔭 I'm a student of Software Design and Networks Engineering.

-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning React Native

 - 👀  I'm seeking opportunities to collaborate on projects related to software design and networks.

-- 💻  I have experience utilizing technologies such as HTML, CSS, React, Laravel, Tailwind, and Bootstrap.
+- 💻  I have experience utilizing technologies such as HTML, CSS, Typescript, React, Laravel, Tailwind, and Bootstrap.

 - ⚡ Fun fact: I'm a big fan of One Piece!